dottenad/reviewgenieknowledgebase/docs/giveaways/products/add.md

 # How to Add a Product Giveaway

-A **Product Giveaway** is a physical item, such as a water bottle or phone charger, that you give away, free of charge, to your respondent for providing their review on your product or service.
+A **Product Giveaway** in ReviewStream is a physical item (such as a hat or a coffee mug) that you give away, free of charge, to your respondent for providing their review on your product or service.

+Unlike a coupon giveaway or an eGift giveaway, **Product Giveaways are a physical item that require shipping**.

+---

 ## Step-by-Step Instructions